CS-Project69/DeFraud/README.md

 4// PAN Card Fraud Detection:

-A simple tool which lets the user know if his/her PAN card is legitimate or not by taking in the PAN Card Number as the input.
+A simple tool which lets the user know if his/her PAN card is legitimate or not by taking in the PAN Card Number and the user's name as the input.